ReagoTekx/EM1R34G4N/README.md

-- 👋 Hi, I’m @ReagoTekx
+- 👋 Hi, I’m @EM1R34G4N
-- 👀 I’m interested in coding.
+- 👀 I’m a Cybersecurity Enthusiast.
-- 🌱 I’m currently learning Software engineering
+- 🌱 I’m currently learning about Blue Teaming.
-- 💞️ I’m looking to collaborate on IT staffs.
+- 💞️ I’m looking to collaborate on Cybersecurity and AI/ML staffs.
 - 📫 How to reach me, never mind 😊

 <!---